 As cells enter mitosis, condensin complexes convert the genome into compact and rigid chromosomes.
 Condensin drives chromosome condensation through the formation of loops along the DNA.
 This vital process shortens chromosomes to allow the splitting in half of the cell during cytokinesis without DNA getting caught in the middle.
 Cohesin and condensin therefore both have an essential role in mitosis that ensures that each of the daughter cells receives an equal karyotype during cell division.
 See e.g. Elbatsh et al. for our work on condensin.

 Key questions to us are: How do cohesin and condensin form DNA loops and shape the genome in 3D?
 How do these complexes entrap and release DNA?
 How does cohesin stably lock together the sister chromatids?
 How does condensin drive mitotic chromosome condensation?
-And how does loop formation by these complexes affect nuclear organization and gene expression?
+And how does the action of these complexes affect nuclear organization, gene expression, and genomic stability?
 These are the kind of questions that keep us awake at night and drive our research.
 We are addressing such questions using a multi-disciplinary approach that involves genetics, genomics, biochemistry and imaging.

 For our research highlights, check out our selected publications.